openforis/sepal-doc/docs/source/cookbook/classification.rst

 Parameters
 ----------

-In the lower-right corner, the following five tabs are available, allowing you to customize the time series to your needs:
+In the lower-right corner, the following five tabs are available, allowing you to customize the classification to your needs:

 -   :guilabel:`IMG`: image to classify
 -   :guilabel:`LEG`: legend of the classification system